 We think of Catholic nuns in flowing habits when we use that word, “monastic.”
 Catholicism isn’t required here, but if you are Catholic, your girlhood dream of living a nun’s life can come true, right within your own home.
-A lot of us Protestant girls shared your dream and thought it could never be ours!
+A lot of Protestant girls shared that image of piety and thought it could never be ours!

-“Monastic” is an ancient word, older than Church usage, which at its root, means “alone,” or “solo” before God, and if death or divorce has left you alone, may God grant that you will gather up all that solitude and begin to use it to delight in His Son as never before.
+“Monastic” is an ancient word, older than Church usage, which at its root, means “alone,” or “solo” before God, and if death or divorce has left you alone, may God grant that you will gather up all that seclusion and begin to use it to delight in His Son as never before.
 If you are married, Cor Unum Abbey will help you to live before God in such a way that life with your spouse can become sweeter by far.
 We never spend time with God at the selfish expense of those He has given us to love; that is unnecessary.
-There is an abbey-full of helpful disciplines here in Cor Unum, but a fast within these walls can be as small as the refusal to speak an unkind word!
+We do spend time that used to flow away in wasted hours and endeavors.

 Welcome, with all my heart.
 May you find the love of God in depths of joy and purpose and comfort that leave you breathless, only wanting more ….